Tim Gunn

 Timothy MacKenzie Gunn (born July 29, 1953) is an American author, academic, and television personality.
 He served on the faculty of Parsons School of Design in Greenwich Village, New York from 1982 to 2007 and was chair of fashion design at the school from August 2000 to March 2007, after which he joined Liz Claiborne (now Kate Spade & Company) as its chief creative officer.
 Over 16 seasons, Gunn became well known as the on-air mentor to designers on the reality television program Project Runway.
-Gunn's popularity on Project Runway led to two spin-off shows; Bravo's Tim Gunn's Guide to Style and Lifetime's Under the Gunn, and he wrote five books.
+Gunn's popularity on Project Runway led to two spin-off shows: Bravo's Tim Gunn's Guide to Style and Lifetime's Under the Gunn.
+He has written five books.
 In addition to being an executive producer, Gunn has been a mentor for teen designers on Project Runway: Junior.
-He also provides the voice of Baileywick, the castle steward in the Disney Jr. television show Sofia the First and narrated the sitcom Mixology.
+He also provides the voice of Baileywick, the castle steward in the Disney Jr. television show Sofia the First, and narrated the sitcom Mixology.

 Early life

 Gunn was born in Washington, D.C.
-His father worked in the FBI where he started as an agent but transitioned into becoming a ghostwriter and speechwriter for J. Edgar Hoover.
-He attended Corcoran College of Art and Design at George Washington University in Washington D.C. receiving a BFA degree in sculpture.
+His father worked in the FBI, where he started as an agent but transitioned into becoming a ghostwriter and speechwriter for J. Edgar Hoover.
+Gunn attended Corcoran College of Art and Design at George Washington University in Washington D.C. receiving a BFA degree in sculpture.

 Gunn, who had identified as gay, was raised in an intensely homophobic household where homosexuals were viewed as predators.
 According to a video Gunn made for the It Gets Better Project, he attempted suicide at the age of 17 by swallowing over 100 pills.
 He denied his sexual orientation until his early 20s, and did not share it with his family until he came out to his sister when he was 29.